chevere/action/README.md

 ## Summary

-Action implements the Action pattern relying on the  [Parameter](https://github.com/chevere/parameter) library for creating a structured way to define and validate logic.
+Action implements the Action Design Pattern (a variant of the Command Pattern) that encapsulates operations as reusable, self-validating objects.
+Built on the [Parameter](https://github.com/chevere/parameter) library, it provides a robust framework for defining business logic with strict input/output validation, promoting type safety and reducing boilerplate code across your application.

 ## Installing